SCPR/kpcc-data-team/guides/primer-on-defense-logistics-agencys-1033-program-data.md

 * **National Stock Number (NSN)**: Each item has a 13-digit code used by the Department of Defense to identify equipment known as a National Stock Number.
 This number can be used to determine the general category of each item.

 * **Value**: How much the Pentagon paid for a piece of equipment on its original purchase.
 However the data doesn't offer insight into when that was.
 Some items could have been purchased decades ago.
-This means you will find items that have the same National Stock Number but valued at diffrent amounts.
+This means you will find items that have the same National Stock Number but valued at different amounts.
 This is driven by the year of purchase.

 State Program Coordinators
 ==========================